MISSION AND VISION

 CURRICULUM AND GRADUATION

-As a Partnership school, Shalom High School supports and is committed to implementing the MPS High School curriculum and the Common Core State Standards in all academic areas.
+As a Milwaukee Parental Choice Program (MPCP) school, Shalom High School supports and is committed to implementing a solid curriculum and the Common Core State Standards in all academic areas.
 In order to help at-risk students catch up, Shalom offers a unique credit recovery and accelerated credit earning program.

 SCHOOL HISTORY

-Shalom High School was founded in 1973 with the specific purpose of educating young people returning from correctional institutions.
+Shalom High School was founded in 1973 with the specific purpose of educating young people returning from correctional institutions and contracted as a partnership with Milwaukee Public Schools from the 1981-82 school year until 2025-26.
 Over time, the school’s mission evolved to educate any student who found academic achievement difficult in traditional high schools.
 Today, these students are called “at-risk”.

-Shalom operates as a subsidiary of TransCenter for Youth, Inc., a private non-profit, non-sectarian organization.
-Shalom satisfies all of the State’s requirements for private schools, but has contracted as a partnership with Milwaukee Public Schools since the 1981-82 school year.
+Shalom operates as a subsidiary of TransCenter for Youth, Inc., a private non-profit, secular organization.
+Shalom

 SCHOOL PROFILE AND OVERVIEW